learningequality/ricecooker/README.md

 	Once your channel is created, you can start adding content.
 To do this, you will need to convert your data to the rice cooker's models.
 Here are the model types that are available to you:

-	- Topic: folders to add hierarchy to the channel's content
+	- TopicNode: folders to add hierarchy to the channel's content
-    - Video: mp4
+    - VideoNode: mp4
-    - Audio: mp3 or wav
+    - AudioNode: mp3 or wav
-    - Document: pdf
+    - DocumentNode: pdf
-    - Exercise: assessment-based content with questions
+    - ExerciseNode: assessment-based content with questions
-    - HTML5App: zip containing html content (must have `index.html` file at topmost level)
+    - HTML5AppNode: zip containing html content (must have `index.html` file at topmost level)

     The `ricecooker.classes.nodes` module has the function `guess_content_kind`, which takes in a file path (this should be the primary file for the node), web video data (e.g. a YouTube link), or a list of questions and determines what model best suits the given data (if no match could be found, an `UnknownContentKindError`